digidotcom/cc_ansic/kits/kinetis/mqx/samples/device_request/ReadMe.txt

   Introduction
   ------------
-  This sample demonstrates how one can use the iDigi cloud to control their remote device.
+  This sample demonstrates how one can use the Device Cloud by Etherios to control their remote device.

   The sample allows user to turn ON or OFF the TWR boards' LEDs (LED1 or LED2).